 And we can see, immediately, the Call Of Duty Warzone loading screen has finally moved past “connecting to online services.”
 PowerShell has printed out the current configuration for the active adapters installed in the system.
 Since we just released the IP configuration, much of that information should be empty.

 While we are in the PowerShell or Command Prompt Window, we’re going to also flush the DNS Cache, just in case the cache has become corrupted as well.

 2ND we’re going to type: ipconfig /flushdns

 Step 3: Renew IP Configuration For Active Adapters

-Then press “ENTER” on the keyboard.
-Then we’re going to wait for PowerShell or Command Prompt to printout the current configuration for the active adapters installed in the system.
-And once it does that, it should repopulate: the IP addresses, the DNS suffix, the subnet mask and the default gateway information.
+Then, press “ENTER” on the keyboard.
+We’re going to wait for PowerShell or Command Prompt to printout the current configuration for the active adapters installed in the system.
+Once it does that, it should repopulate the IP addresses, the DNS suffix, the subnet mask and the default gateway information.

 Now that we have gone through those three steps, we’re going to close the PowerShell/Command Prompt window.

 After Closing PowerShell

 Here, we’ve received an error on the game loading screen that says, “server has been disconnected.
 Connection to the Blizzard game server has been lost.
 Please exit and try again.
 Error code…” Then it gives an error code and a button that we can click to quit to the desktop.

 That’s to be expected, because we did release the IP address, flushed the DNS cache, and then renewed the IP configuration.
 So, everything that was connected to the internet from this system should have been interrupted.